Bachdz/IC2-EmotionRecognation/README.md

 ## Extract the pre-trainied models

 All pre-trained models are included in the project directory within the models.rar file.
-To run the detection (main.py) script, please extract all the models from the file.
+Before run the detection `main.py` script, as well as to make the app run properly, please extract all the models from the rar file.

 ## Development server